matronator/parsem/README.md

 #### Conditions

 You can use conditions in your templates by using the `<% if %>` and `<% endif %>` tags.
 The condition must be a valid PHP expression that will be evaluated and if it returns `true`, the content between the tags will be included in the final output.

+You can also use the `<% else %>` tag to provide an alternative content if the condition is not met.

 To use a variable provided in the arguments array in a condition, you must use the `$` sign before the variable name, like this: `<% if $variable == 'value' %>`.
 The `$` sign is used to differentiate between the template variable and a keyword such as `true` or `null`.